oronymzy/tips/docs/usngGit.md

 Create a repository in a local directory, ideally including a `README.md` and a `LICENSE.md` file, and a `.gitignore` file if necessary.
 Navigate to the repository's directory with `cd`, use `git init` to create an empty Git repository, then use `git add .` to update the index.
 Use `git commit -m "Initial commit"` to establish an initial Git commit with the message *Initial commit*.
 Single-line commit messages act as summaries, the convention is to write using [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood), start with a capital letter, and end without a period[^usngGit1].

-To connect a local repository with a remote repository on GitHub, use `git remote add origin https://github.com/foo/bar.git`, where *foo* is the username and *bar* is the repository name.
-To change the remote repository, use `git remote set-url origin https://github.com/foo/bar.git`.
+To connect a local repository with a remote repository on GitHub, use `git remote add baz https://github.com/foo/bar.git`, where *foo* is the username, *bar* is the repository name, and *baz* is the shortname of the remote.
+To change the remote repository, use `git remote set-url baz https://github.com/foo/bar.git`.

 To rename the shortname of a remote, use `git remote rename foo bar`, where *foo* is the original shortname and *bar* is the new shortname.

-To push the local repository to the connected remote repository on GitHub, use `git push -u origin master` and enter your GitHub username and password at the resulting prompt.
-It may be useful to first simulate the Git command by including the “dry run” `-n` option, as with `git push -n -u origin master`.
+To push the local repository to the connected remote repository on GitHub, use `git push -u baz master` and enter your GitHub username and password at the resulting prompt.
+It may be useful to first simulate the Git command by including the “dry run” `-n` option, as with `git push -n -u baz master`.

 To list all of the already committed files being tracked by your git repository, use `git ls-tree --full-tree -r HEAD`.
 To detect changes, use `git ls-files -m`.